Skip to main content

 Goiter, or swelling of the thyroid gland, may appear at the base of the neck.
 The eyeballs can protrude and become irritated, a condition called Graves' ophthalmopathy.

 If not treated, hyperthyroidism can lead to serious heart rhythm abnormalities and osteoporosis.
-An endocrinologist can diagnose the condition through a physical examination and simple blood test.
+An endocrinologist can diagnose the condition through a physical examination and a simple blood test.

 Treatment is done with anti-thyroid medications and sometimes radioactive iodine.
 Surgery to remove part of the thyroid gland may be done.
 The condition usually responds well to treatment and monitoring, and to improved diet, exercise, and stress reduction.